raphael-group/hatchet/README.md

     ```shell
     export GRB_LICENSE_FILE="/path/to/gurobi.lic"
     ```
 2. **Multi-use license**.
 This license can be used by multiple users on any machine in a cluster.
-This license can be obtained [easily](http://www.gurobi.com/academia/academia-center) but needs to be requested by the IT staff of the user's institution.
-This license is tipically used in a machine cluster and typically only requires the following command (where the name of gurobi module can slightly change):
+This [license](http://www.gurobi.com/academia/academia-center) can be obtained but needs to be requested by the IT staff of the user's institution.
+This license is tipically used in a machine cluster and only requires the following command (where the name of gurobi module can slightly change):
     ```shell
     module load gurobi
     ```